marionikolov17/Authentication-Authorization-JWT/README.md

-Authentication and Authorization flow with Express and JWT - Javascript only demo.
+Authentication and Authorization flow with Express and JWT - demo.

 <h2>Request flow - Coach protected</h2>